Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 General emergency phone number: 112

 Cellular phone technology includes 2G (GSM 900, GSM 1800), 3G (UMTS 900, UMTS 2100), 4G (LTE 800, LTE 1800, LTE 2600) – some 5G technology is available in Bucharest, Brasov, Cluj, Iasi and Mamaia.
 Ask your provider if you’re uncertain whether your phone will work.
-The main providers of mobile telephone services are Vodafone, Orange and Telekom, all of which have extensive coverage of the country and also offer international calls and roaming services in a large number of countries, the United States included.
+The main providers of mobile telephone services are Vodafone, Orange and Telekom, all of which have extensive coverage of the country and offer international calls and roaming services in many countries, the United States included.
 Using your own phone and SIM card in Romania could expose you to expensive roaming fees, particularly for long calls or data downloads.
 A cheaper option is to buy a prepaid Romanian SIM card, which gives you a temporary local number and charges local (cheaper) rates for calls, texts and data transfers.

 If you have a smartphone that cannot easily be unlocked, it’s best to contact your home provider to consider short-term international calling and data plans appropriate to your needs.
 Even if you are not using your smartphone as a phone, it still makes a handy Wi-Fi device.
 Switch off the ‘data roaming’ setting to avoid unwanted roaming fees.